Back to Silas S. Brown's home page

 convert input.png -define jpeg:extent=300KiB output.jpg

 (this option was introduced in version 6.5.8-1 and uses 'binary chop' to find the most suitable JPEG quality setting within 8 tries; if you have a version between 6.9.1-0 and 6.9.2-4 you should also add -quality 100 which is ignored by higher versions).
+If you are sequencing multiple images into a "Note", you can choose between PNG and JPEG on an image-by-image basis.

 All material © Silas S. Brown unless otherwise stated.